AbhinavA10/ML-courses/ML-with-Python/README.md

 ### Selecting the right `K`
 if we choose a:
 - really low value of `K` (e.g. `K=1`):
-    - tend to capture noise or anomolies in data
+    - tend to capture noise or anomalies in data
     - creates highly complex model, would most likely result in overfitting
     - not generalized enough to be used for out-of sample cases.
 - really high value of `K` (e.g. `K=20`):